10 Christmas Customer Service Ideas for Festive Fun!

 Just make sure one of the gifts is something team members would want and another is a novelty gift like – singing a Christmas carol to the team during a break.

-7. Start a 12 Days of Christmas Initiative
+7. 12 Days of Christmas Initiative

 Do you want to start the twelve days leading up to Christmas with some merry cheer?
 Well, surprising advisors with a small gift, a festive treat or a fun game each morning may be a great way to begin.

-Thanks to Helen Pettifer at Helen Pettifer Training
+Contributed by: Helen Pettifer at Helen Pettifer Training

 8. Deck the Halls With a Decorating Competition